FWisniewski44/CabTerm/README.md

 # CabTerm
-Working on a paper about cabinet terminations in Western Europe.
+Paper on cabinet termination, more tba.

-Test GitHub integration for RStudio\\
+Tests for GitHub integration for RStudio\\

 + Neuer Test von Macbook.
 + Test Arco.